kaushal4/InstagramAPI/readme.md

 #### create a user

-- Should be a POST request
+- It is a **POST** request
-- Use JSON request body
+- JSON request body must be provided
-- URL should be '/users'
+- URL is '/users'

 #### Get a user using id